andrew henderson menu

 Excellent for Retirees

-The retirement pension is an excellent source of income for the D7 visa since its passive and continuous.
+The retirement pension is an excellent source of income for the D7 visa since it is passive and continuous.
 Many retirees treat the D7 visa as a retirement visa thanks to its retiree-friendly requirements and benefits.

-The D7 visa is also an excellent option for retirees who want to purchase Portuguese real estate and settle long-term in an EU jurisdiction.
+In short, the D7 visa is an excellent option for retirees who want to settle long-term in an EU jurisdiction.

 Access to Quality Healthcare and Education

-The EU has one of the world’s best healthcare and education systems.
+The EU has one of the world’s best healthcare and education systems and Portugal is no exception in this regard.

 Business-Friendly Environment

-The country has also proved its mettle against economic instability by always coming out of it better than before.
-Portugal’s vast consumer market and EU membership makes it an excellent corporate base to run business activities and access the regional markets.
+Portugal has consistently proved its mettle by emerging stronger when confronted by economic instability.
+Its vast consumer market and EU membership make it an excellent corporate base from which to run business activities and access regional markets.

 Fast-Track to Portuguese Citizenship

-At five years, Portugal has one of the fastest naturalization periods in the EU, making it an excellent second citizenship option.
+Portugal offers one of the quickest naturalisation periods in the EU, which, at just five years, makes it an excellent option for obtaining a second citizenship.

-According to the Nomad Passport Index, the Portuguese passport ranks fourth globally and allows visa-free travel to 173 countries worldwide.
+According to the Nomad Passport Index, the Portuguese passport ranks third globally and allows visa-free travel to 175 countries worldwide.

 Immense Travel Freedom